 ”We could not have done this without the staff who have been unbelievable.
 We hired Hank Schultz as General Manager— that’s all we changed.
 The bar staff, the kitchen staff, the wait staff have all been amazing.”
 Reiss adds.
 The warm friendly smiles and commendable service has not changed at all.

 I witnessed first hand with longtime bartender Mike Bolduc.
 Almost everyone who enters the bar gave a friendly hello by name to Mike.
 He makes them feel like its their home away from home — one that has servants at your call.
 Beyond being at your service he has become friends with just about everyone that seem to take frequent journeys here.

 Mike informed his roots are from Waterville Maine where he will be visiting sometime soon.
-Upon my recent visit it did not take long to see that he is a big part of the element why people keep coming back to the Briny Irish Pub.
+Upon my recent visit, it did not take long to see that he is a big part of the element of why people keep coming back to the Briny Irish Pub.

 “Customers love this place the way it is.
 They were concerned that we might make a lot of changes and it would not provide them the same enjoyment,” Reiss expressed.

 Already fears have subsided and compliments are flowing about on the improvements that they have crafted.
 Clearly making a testament that these are the good old days for this revered rustic masterpiece.

 The new team has added an extra night of live music since they stepped in that now goes Tuesday through Sunday.
 Now only Monday does not have top area musicians taking the stage in this intimate setting to entertain.
 The musicians love the stage time here too.
 The notable entertainment venue also offers a fine sound system for the artists and audience that makes it a friendly and convenient for all.